SublimeLinter/SublimeLinter-cpplint/README.md

 SublimeLinter-cpplint
 =========================

-This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [cpplint](https://pypi.python.org/pypi/cpplint).
+This linter plugin for [SublimeLinter][docs] provides an interface to [cpplint](https://pypi.python.org/pypi/cpplint).
 It will be used with files that have the “C++” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Installation).
+If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
 Before using this plugin, you must ensure that `cpplint` is installed on your system.
 To install `cpplint`, do the following: